What does your employee David want to do with his career in 10 years? What does he like least about his job? And what’s his Siamese cat’s name?

 What are the benefits of one-on-one meetings?

 Many business leaders have sung the praises of the one-on-one meeting.
-Intel’s Co-founder and former CEO Andy Grove said they can bring managers a 10x return on investment if they’re done correctly.
+94% of managers hold one-on-ones, and Intel’s Co-founder and former CEO Andy Grove said they can bring managers a 10x return on investment if they’re done correctly.
 Our CEO at Front Mathilde Collin agrees, saying her one-on-ones are her most impactful meetings each week.
 So what exactly is it about a well-run one-on-one that is so beneficial to employees, leaders, and businesses overall?

 Increasing business alignment